medialab/minet/docs/cli.md

 Parse Facebook URLs
 ===================

-Extract informations from Facebook URLs
+Extract informations from Facebook URLs.

 positional arguments:
   column                      Name of the column containing the URL in the CSV file.